 What are the Surgical Options for Knee Arthritis?

 - Arthroscopy: Sometimes people will refer to having an arthroscopic procedure performed to “clean out” the arthritis from the knee.
 This is generally a misnomer.
 Knee arthroscopy performed in patients with arthritis may be indicated in some situations, but this procedure can often result in little improvement and sometimes worsening of symptoms.

 - Osteotomy: This procedure involves cutting and repositioning of the bone.
 These procedures are mostly historical.
 In today’s practice, osteotomies are generally reserved for very young patients who do not wish to undergo knee replacement, and have arthritis or cartilage damage limited to only one compartment of the knee.

 - Partial Knee Replacement: Partial knee replacement, also known as unicompartmental knee replacement, involves an incision in the knee and a removal of the arthritic surfaces from only the areas of the knee are being replaced.

 - Total Knee Replacement: Total knee replacement involves removing the arthritic surfaces of the bone and replacing them with metal or ceramic caps.

-Request an Appointment at ROC
+Request an Appointment with a Knee Physicians

 If you are experiencing knee pain or believe you have knee arthritis, contact us to schedule a consultation.
 Our Joint Replacement Team has extensive experience in treating knee arthritis from nonoperative treatments to minimally invasive total knee replacements.